pa1vasanth/Crime-Data-Summary-Parsing/README.md

 The cd is cs5293sp22-Project0; I'm listing project0 for the rootpath.

-It will print the list of incident nature along with frequency of occurence in the aplhabetical order(numbers ahead of alphabets) of the nature
+It will print the list of incident nature along with frequency of occurence in the descending order of the nature count (if 2 elements has same count then alphabet order)

 Required Python Packages